-Today it continues to bring support to individuals with lupus and their families under the leadership of Program Manager My-Lan Tran, LCSW.
+Today it continues to bring support to individuals with lupus and their families.
 LANtern recognizes the importance of educating communities to dispel misconceptions about lupus and provide an optimal support network.
 The name of the program in Chinese means “lupus’ guiding light.”
 The lantern symbol connotes hope and light to people living with lupus and to their families.

 - Asian American outreach initiative is introduced to rheumatologists (in conjunction with the S.L.E.
 Lupus Foundation)